chameleon-system/chameleon-base/UPGRADE-6.3.md

 The Backend was upgraded to Bootstrap 4.1.3.

-See the [Bootstrap Migration Guide](https://getbootstrap.com/docs/4.1/migration/) for needed changes to your backend modules.
+See the [Bootstrap Migration Guide](https://getbootstrap.com/docs/4.1/migration/) for required changes to your backend modules.

-During the upgrade to Bootstrap 4 the following styles where checked and these are our findings:
+To give an impression on which style changes might be required in project code, the following list contains CSS class changes we performed during the upgrade to Bootstrap 4:

 .img-responsive -> .img-fluid
 - TCMSFieldMedia
-- TCSMFieldFMapCoordinate
+- TCMSFieldGMapCoordinate

 btn-default -> btn-secondary
 - Some TCMSField types and TCMSTableEditors so check yours.